Renewable energy in India: Biomass

 Large quantities of imported coal are being used in pulverised coal-fired power stations.
 Raw biomass cannot be used directly in the pulverised coal mills as it is difficult to grind into fine powder due to caking.
 However, torrefaction makes it possible for biomass to replace coal.
 The hot flue gas of existing coal-fired power stations can be used as a heat source for torrefaction, so that biomass can be cofired with coal.
 Surplus agriculture/crop residue biomass is beginning to be used for this purpose.
 Instead of shutting down/ retirement of coal-fired power plants due to concerns over pollution, it has been argued that these units can be retrofitted economically to produce electricity from biomass.
 Biomass contains substantial oxygen and lesser ash to make retrofitting of old units less capital intensive.
 Biomass power plants can also sell Renewable Energy Certificates, increasing their profitability.
 Cofiring of biomass up to 10% with coal in existing pulverised coal-fired power stations is successfully implemented in India.
-Central Government has made cofiring (minimum 5%) of biomass mandatary from October 2022 in all coal fired plants.
+Central Government has made cofiring (minimum 5%) of biomass mandatary from October 2022 in all coal-fired plants.
+When an existing blast furnace is modified to use biomass as its fuel, production of green steel, green hydrogen/urea and green slag cement is feasible.